jeffsp/SPOC/apps/filter/filter.1.md

     All other points are kept.
 This option may be specified multiple times.

+\-\-subsample=*#*, -s *#*
+:   Subsample a point cloud by selecting a single random point record
+    from each voxel of size *#*.
+This is useful for decimating a point cloud while still preserving the local structure.
+If the random seed is set to '0', then the first occurrance of a point record within a voxel is the one that gets saved.
+All subsequent occurances are removed.
+If the random-seed is set to a non-zero value, then the point that gets saved will be selected randomly from each voxel.

+\-\-save-voxel-indexes, -i
+:   Save voxel indexes into extra fields e0, e1, and e2.
+This will allow
+    you to upsample the resulting point cloud with the *spoc_tool* application after you have made modifications to is.
+For example, if you assign classifications to the downsampled point cloud, you may want to upsample the point cloud in order to propogate the classifications up into the original high resolution point cloud.

 \-\-unique-xyz, -u
 :   Remove duplicates with the same X, Y, Z values.
 This is useful for
     removing points whose X, Y, and Z values have been quantized with the